When selecting the right database, there are three vectors to consider.

 - Do your growth and availability expectations demand a multi-server architecture?
 Do you want the ability to scale-up and down on demand, or are you comfortable with a more traditional pre-provisioning model?
 When scaling, do you want a naturally distributed architecture that aligns with cloud environments, or do you prefer to take a sharded or clustered approach?

-As you move your way down any given path, you can quickly determine based on your application requirements whether an elastic SQL database meets your needs.
-In short, if you are looking to retain your traditional SQL database benefits and gain new cloud efficiencies, then an elastic SQL database is the right option to consider.
+As you move your way down any given path, you can quickly determine based on your application requirements whether a distributed SQL database meets your needs.
+In short, if you are looking to retain your traditional SQL database benefits and gain new cloud efficiencies, then a distributed SQL database is the right option to consider.